MicrosoftDocs/visualstudio-docs/docs/deployment/includes/create-publish-settings-iis.md

-1. Close and re-open the IIS Management Console to show updated configuration options in the UI.
+1. Close and reopen the IIS Management Console to show updated configuration options in the UI.

 1. In IIS, right-click the **Default Web Site**, choose **Deploy** > **Configure Web Deploy Publishing**.